OpenAstronomy/rcsc18/_chapters/09-time-series-data/01-time-series-data_instructor.md

 ## Sunpy Time Series

-SunPy provides a lightcurve object to handle this type of time series data.
+SunPy provides a timeseries object to handle this type of time series data.
 The module has a number of instruments associated with it, including:

-* GOES XRS LightCurve
+* GOES XRS TimeSeries
-* SDO EVE LightCurve for level 0CS data
+* SDO EVE TimeSeries for level 0CS data
-* Proba-2 LYRA LightCurve
+* Proba-2 LYRA TimeSeries
 * NOAA Solar Cycle monthly indices.
-* Nobeyama Radioheliograph Correlation LightCurve.
+* Nobeyama Radioheliograph Correlation TimeSeries.
-* RHESSI X-ray Summary LightCurve.
+* RHESSI X-ray Summary TimeSeries.

-We're going to examine the lightcurves created by a solar flare on June 7th 2011.
+We're going to examine the data created by a solar flare on June 7th 2011.

 Lets begin with the import statements: